Which Visa Lets You Work Freely in Korea? F-4, F-5, and F-6 Explained

 4. Criminal record.
 Clean record in Korea and abroad.
 Foreign criminal certificates may be waived if you have not left Korea for more than 6 consecutive months.

-5. No outstanding violations.
-No immigration law violations, no unpaid national taxes, no unpaid health insurance premiums.
+5. No outstanding violations or arrears.
+Immigration law violations, unpaid national taxes, or unpaid health insurance premiums can block the application.

 When converting to F-5 is worth it